Case study

 Background

-However, common cotton farming practices focus on yields rather than the health of the land.
-It can lead to soil erosion and water pollution, and impacts biodiversity.
+However, farmers face pressure to use chemical farming practices that focus on short-term yields rather than the long-term health of the land.
+This can lead to soil erosion and water pollution, and negatively impacts nature.
 To help protect the farmland from degradation and maintain the important wildlife corridor, we started a project with our long-term partner WWF.

 Details

-The idea behind the project is to take a holistic approach to farming to enhance biodiversity and support healthy ecosystems, all while producing more sustainable cotton.
+The idea behind the project is to take a holistic approach to farming to enhance biodiversity and support healthy ecosystems.
 It also aims to increase agricultural productivity, lower costs, improve farmers’ livelihoods and help maintain vital wildlife corridors.

 In 2022, a pilot project was set up with 150 farmers who were already certified for organic farming, but wanted to take the next step to using more regenerative techniques.
-They learned about planting patterns that would improve the soil, encourage beneficial insects and deter harmful ones, as well as generating new sources of income.
+They learned about planting patterns that would improve soil, encourage beneficial insects while deterring harmful ones and generate new sources of income.
 The pilot was a success and has now been rolled out to thousands of farmers.

-The project has also supported the creation of bio-input centres where women’s self-help groups prepare natural fertilisers and pest repellents from local materials to use on their farms and sell to others.
+The project has also supported the creation of special centres where women’s self-help groups prepare natural fertilisers and pest repellents from local materials, both to use on their farms and to sell to others.

-To improve the accuracy of applying inputs to the crops, a group of farmers are currently trialling live alerts based on satellite data of vegetation cover and weather conditions.
+To improve the accuracy of applying natural fertilisers and treatments to the crops, a group of farmers are currently trialling live alerts based on satellite data of vegetation cover and weather conditions.

 Outcomes